Doctor Neo Cortex: Promotion and reception

 Clancy Brown's vocal performances as Cortex have received positive notice from reviewers.
 Major Mike of GamePro and Mark Cooke of Game Revolution both praised Brown's performance in Crash Bandicoot 2: Cortex Strikes Back, with Cooke describing Brown as "hilarious" and "satirical".
 In his review of Crash Bandicoot: The Wrath of Cortex, Ben Kosmina of Nintendo World Report singled out Brown's voice-acting as "great", and recalled Cortex's line "...and a woman with nice, big... bags of ice for my head" being a highlight in Crash Bandicoot: Warped.
 Chris Carter of Destructoid, in his review of the Crash Bandicoot N. Sane Trilogy, stated his preference of Brown's performance in the original trilogy over Lex Lang's performance in the remastered version.

 Cortex's portrayal and Lang's vocal performance in Crash Twinsanity were also praised.
 Reviewers appreciated the added dimension to Cortex's personality and considered the character and his dialogue to be the most entertaining and accomplished in the game.
 Nick Valentino of GameZone described Cortex as "nutty in the best possible way", while Andrew Reiner of Game Informer admitted that "turning Cortex into a cross-dressing lunatic brought about a few chuckles".

 Eddie Makuch of GameSpot, discussing the demo for Crash Bandicoot 4: It's About Time, was delighted by Cortex's "cartoonishly evil" personality, and Alessandro Fillari of the same publication appreciated his humanization after observing him from a distance in the original games, describing him as "sort of like the Wile E. Coyote, but with more advanced technology and a bigger ego.
 He's somehow always two steps behind Crash, which is hilarious".
+Alicia Haddick of GamesRadar+ characterized Cortex as a tragic villain who lacks an intimidation factor or much control over his subordinates, is frequently betrayed by his allies, and is never thanked on the rare occasions that he saves the world from a greater threat.